francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintB/us001/04.tests-and-implementation/Readme.md

         });
     }

-**Test 2:**  Check that is not possible to create an instance of skill with a null skill name.
+**Test 2:**  Check that is not possible to create an instance of skill with a null skill name.- AC3

 	@Test
     void verifySkillNameNullPointer() {